A. Key Concepts

 In their evaluation of risk, REBs should ensure that they are evaluating only those risks that are attributable to the research (including cumulative risks), and not compounding them with the risks attributable to clinical care.

 Application The evaluation of foreseeable risk to participants in a clinical trial can be complicated if the prospective participants are already exposed to risks in the course of their clinical care.
-It is the researcher’s responsibility to clearly distinguish in their research proposal between the risks due to clinical care from the foreseeable risks of the clinical trial.
+It is the researcher’s responsibility to clearly distinguish in their research proposal between the risks due to clinical care and the foreseeable risks of the clinical trial.

 The REB must take into consideration the ethical implications of recruiting patients, particularly those receiving high-risk therapies, into clinical trials that may offer additional risk.
 In accordance with Articles 4.1 and 4.7 on vulnerability and inclusion/exclusion criteria, patients who are receiving high-risk clinical care should not be inappropriately included in, or excluded from, participating in research.